picimako/citric/README.md

 Citric is an IntelliJ-based plugin that provides framework integration for the [Citrus](https://citrusframework.org/) framework.

+> [!IMPORTANT]
+> Citric is no longer in development and sales are suspended.

 It offers various tools to generate and validate Citrus related test code in the following areas, among others:
 - Citrus specific [JUnit and TestNG test frameworks](https://www.picimako.com/citric/test-frameworks), e.g. for generating Citrus test methods.
 - Validation and generation of Citrus test methods and TestNG specific `@CitrusParameters`.